nsacyber/Windows-Secure-Host-Baseline/README.md

 * **-PolicyScopes** - Optional.
 The scope of the policies to apply.
 Available scopes: 'Computer', 'User'.
 Defaults to 'Computer','User'.
 * **-PolicyType** - Optional.
 The type of policies to apply.
 Available types: 'Domain', 'Local'.
 Defaults to 'Domain' when joined to a domain.
 Defaults to 'Local' when not joined to a domain.
 * **-PolicyMode** - Optional.
 The mode of policies to apply, if supported by the specific policy.
 For example, AppLocker supports audit and enforcement modes.
 Available modes: 'Audit', 'Enforced'.
 Defaults to 'Audit'.
 * **-BackupPath** - Optional.
-The path to a folder to save backups of Group Policy Objects and Group Policy Templates to in case a rollback is needed.
-Defaults to $env:USERPROFILE\Desktop\Backup_yyyyMMddHHmmss for when the script was executed.
+The path to a folder to save backups of existing imported SHB Group Policy objects (and Group Policy templates if the -UpdateTemplates option is used) if they exist in case a rollback is needed.
+Defaults to $env:USERPROFILE\Desktop\Backup_yyyyMMddHHmmss corresponding to when the script was executed.
 * **-ToolPath** - Optional.
 The path to the LGPO tool.
 Required when PolicyType is 'Local'.
 * **-UpdateTemplates** - Optional.
 Update Group Policy templates that correspond to the applied Group Policy objects.